 SHARE’s business model generates greater economic benefits by way of supporting the development of micro-entrepreneurs and their communities in a complex economic situation, while at the same time fostering a responsible financial culture.

-The loans have to be repaid in 50 weekly instalments.
-There is no collateral to back these loans and repayment is ensured using social/peer pressure, as the group is responsible for collecting the loans.
-SHARE’s members learn about the company’s loan delivery method through a public orientation meeting that briefs them on loan disbursements and related procedures.
-After forming groups of their choice and agreeing on the income generating activity they would like to pursue, SHARE assists its members by equipping them with basic business development skills such as pricing, marketing and quality management.
-Field staff members facilitate weekly group meetings, in which members undertake the responsibility of approving loans and repayments.
+The loans have to be repaid in weekly/monthly installments.
+There is no collateral to back these loans and repayment is ensured through group responsibility and onus.
+To ensure that the loan is utilized only for the intended purpose, money is given in a staggered manner to the group members and subject to satisfactory assessment by the field credit officers.
+After clients have formed groups of their choice and agreed on the income generating activity they would like to pursue, SHARE assists its members by equipping them with basic business development skills such as Pricing, Marketing and Quality Management.
+Field staff members facilitate weekly/monthly group meetings, in which members undertake the responsibility of approving loans and repayments.
 Members go through additional social development programmes that cover topics ranging from children's education to health, nutrition and sanitation.